Allen Sawyer defends Silva in new charges pressed | Stockton, CA white-collar attorney

 STOCKTON — According to a document filed at San Joaquin County Superior Court, former Mayor Anthony Silva and longtime associate Sharon Simas are facing felony money-laundering, embezzlement, and conflict-of-interest charges.

-California White-Collar Crimes Attorney Allen Sawyer represents Anthony Silva.
+California White-Collar Crimes Attorney Allen Sawyer defends Silva in new charges.
 Mr. Sawyer said his client will “plead not guilty and vigorously defend himself” against these new charges.

 Sawyer said the alleged conflict of interest for Silva and Simas is that as the mayor and executive assistant, they directed grants of the mayor’s discretionary city of Stockton funds to the Kids’ Club.